GHeinzelmann/BAT.py/README.md

 *COMING SOON: The BAT.py 2.3 version, with the new features*

-*- TI calculations with Gaussian Quadrature for OpenMM*
+*- TI calculations with Gaussian Quadrature (TI-GQ) for OpenMM*

+*- Automatic determination of TI-GQ lambdas and weights using only the number of points as as input*

 *- Choice of multiple restrained protein backbone sections*